Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.german.txt

 Acifer: ideas.
 BeamDog / Overhaul Games: for creating SoD where most additional content ideas for this mod resulted from.
 Lauriel: ideas to move Korlasz' Dungeon into BG1 and place Fenster into the palace, from her mod Transitions.
+Garanda: idea to give CHARNAME's bed in the palace a "rest" function.
 Tantalus: BAMs of Sarevok unique items.
 The BAMs where taken out of Tantalus' Mod "Sarevok Recovery Mod", licensed under "Creative Commons" von Nicolas Peters.
 Lizenz: CC BY-NC-SA 3.0 ( https://creativecommons.org/licenses/by-nc-sa/3.0/ )

 Translations: